jaykay12/tech/_posts/2020-10-30-design-patterns.md

 #### Abstract factory

-This pattern lets us produce families of related objects without specifying their concrete classes.
+Produces families of related objects without specifying their concrete classes.

 Real-life example is a Furniture making store, which sells Chair, Sofa & Table of 2 styles: Modern & Wooden.